rpm-lab/CSCI5551-Spr25/syllabus.md

 There will be no exams (i.e., midterms or final) in this year’s offering; all evaluation will thus take place in the form of programming projects, quizes, and final project presentations.
 <!-- See Section 6 for detail grade breakdown. -->

+## Discussion Forum

+The [Ed Stem](https://edstem.org/us/courses/46318/discussion/){:target="_blank"} discussion forum is available for discussion of course materials including lectures and projects.
+<b>Any discussion of quizzes and verbatim code on the Ed Stem forum must be posted privately.</b>

 ## Topics and Course Structure

 - Transformations